manyaa-fr/Ecommerce-Follow-Along/README.md

   - Cart
 - Ensured the Navbar is responsive to all screen sizes.
 - Integrated the Navbar component into all pages for seamless navigation.

+--

+# Milestone 16: Product Info Page

+### What was achieved in this milestone

+- Created a new **Product Info** page to display detailed product data.
+- Added an option to choose the quantity of the product.
+- Implemented an **"Add to Cart"** button for easy product addition.